lavollmer/time-tracking-dashboard/README.md

 I reinforced and learned a lot of new things during this project.
 Some of things that were more relevant:

-1. **_Typescript Programming Language_** - This was first project using Typescript.
-I was able to learn more about Typescript by reviewing documentation and reading.
-I will continue to build on my Typescript knowledge.
+1. **_TailwindCSS Setup_** - I found that I had issues in the beginning with my TailwindCSS setup.
+Through the debugging process, I was able to learn that the plugins field in the tailwindcss config file needed to be an empty array.
+I had it with {} instead of [].
+The plugins field needs to hold a list of plugins that extends Tailwind's functionality.

 ## Continued development